 The second prewriting step is conducting your research.
 If you have never done academic research, be sure to talk with your instructor, a writing tutor, or a librarian for help in starting your process!
 When searching for sources, break down your topic into the most important key terms to use as keywords in your search.
 When you find a useful source, you can also check the cited references to find more related research.
 Consider whether the sources you find are current.
 Especially in the sciences, in areas such as medicine, you will want to make sure the information is up-to-date.

 Once you find relevant sources, go through them, analyzing them as you read to discover major themes and connections.
 Make notes about important points in each source.
+(Try this template from the Writing Center at the University of North Carolina at Chapel Hill if you need help getting started.)
 These notes will come in handy when you build your outline and write your paper.

 Writing: Develop a Thesis, Use your Research, and Explain your Interpretation